-Supplemental information concerning exact times/locations of 4-H Fair along with other details associated with the 4-H Fair will be posted in weekly eblasts sent to 4-H families and periodic 4-H newsletters.
+Supplemental information concerning exact times/locations of 4-H Shows along with other details associated with the 4-H Fair will be posted in weekly eblasts sent to 4-H families and periodic 4-H newsletters.
 A 4-H Fair schedule will be sent along with fair registration information to each 4-H member.
-Information and forms can be found on our website - extension.illinois.edu/cce.
+Information and forms can be found on our website.

-We believe all youth, regardless of race, ethnicity, gender, faith, orientation, interests, or abilities, deserve a place where they can thrive and achieve a better future.
-Illinois 4-H is committed to eliminating any instance of discrimination or inequity within our program to support opportunity for all youth.
+All persons, regardless of race, color, religion, national origin, ancestry, marital status, familial status, sexual orientation, or disability may participate in 4-H programs.
 Youth who are eight years of age or in the third grade and have not yet reached their nineteenth birthday on or before September 1 of the current 4-H year may enroll in 4-H Clubs.
 Youth who are ages 5 - 7 as of September 1 of the current 4-H year may join Cloverbuds, a program designed to let youth work as a group on projects perfect for their age.

-Illinois State 4-H Office

-801 N. Country Fair Drive, Suite E Champaign, IL 61821 Phone: (217) 333-0910 Fax: (217) 333-9287
+Illinois State 4-H Office 801 N. Country Fair Drive, Suite E Champaign, IL 61821 Phone: (217) 333-0910 Fax: (217) 333-9287 Website: 4h.extension.illinois.edu

-Website: 4h.extension.illinois.edu